If you're looking for classic deliciousness, look no further! This crock pot beef stew recipe is a well-loved dish that pleases everyone!

 Printable & Pin It for Later Options

-- 1½ pounds beef bottom or chuck roasts, cut into 1-inch pieces ~or~ 1½ pounds beef stew meat
+- 1 1/2 pounds beef roasts cut into 1” pieces OR beef stew meat

-- 4 to 6 medium potatoes, washed and diced into chunks (peeled if desired)
+- 5 medium potatoes washed and diced into chunks peeled if desired

-- ¼ cup cold water plus 2 to 3 tablespoons flour or cornstarch
+- 1/4 cup cold water + 3 tablespoons cornstarch

-- Season the ground beef with the garlic powder and the steak seasoning, coat with the flour
+- Season the ground beef with the garlic powder and steak seasoning, coat with flour

-- Brown in the butter, over medium heat for 3 to 5 minutes per side (optional step, adds flavor)
+- Optional Step: Brown in the butter, over medium heat for 3 to 5 minutes per side

 - Toss the meat and scrapings from the skillet into the crockpot insert and add the remaining ingredients